Kotington/WhereToGet/README.md

 ## 📥 Downloads
 - [v0.2](https://github.com/Kotington/WhereToGet/releases/tag/0.2) — Added Russian support, improved UI, fixed scrolling and multi-selection.

+## Credits

+This project uses data sourced from [lastepochtools.com](https://lastepochtools.com).
+A huge thank you to their team for gathering and providing this information.

 ## 🧑‍💻 Author
 by Kotington
 Feel free to contribute!